justinlovinger/optimal-py/README.md

 For further usage details, see comprehensive doc strings.

 # Major Changes
+## 08/27/2017
+Moved a number of options from Optimizer to Optimizer.optimize

 ## 07/26/2017
 Renamed common.random\_solution\_binary to common.random\_binary\_solution,
 and common.random\_solution\_real to common.random\_real\_solution